vkopytin/databinding/README.md

 # databindjs
 Databinding in javascript

+This is my personal research project.
+To check that databinding is achiavable in javascript.
+And try to see what impact it would take on projects if used.

 `$yarn add databindjs` or `$npm install databindjs`

 How it is expected to integrate (Example: https://jsfiddle.net/rsjpa0o8/5/)